 - Which stages can be accelerated either via software or hardware acceleration?
 Are these the key stages in my application?

 - How much acceleration can I expect?

 The majority of these questions have to do with basic application performance, and are not specific to acceleration.
-Therefore, xRay is designed to be a performance tool that works alongside acceleration; there is no requirement for using acceleration to use xRay.
-We now briefly describe how xRay can be used in conjunction with Bigstream acceleration technology.
+While there is no requirement for using acceleration to use xRay, the next section describes how xRay can be used in conjunction with Bigstream acceleration technology.

 xRay and Bigstream Hyperacceleration

 The xRay tool works in concert with Bigstream acceleration technology to provide high performance to the user.
 As stated earlier, there is no requirement for using acceleration to use xRay and vice versa.
 However, Bigstream Hyperacceleration and xRay are made to work synergistically to maximize performance for the user with zero code change.

 This section describes how to get started with xRay for the reader’s Spark application, and gives an example of the analysis it provides.
 This example is a subset of the functionality provided; full documentation and functionality are available directly from the website, insight.bigstream.co